OleErikPeistorpet/OE-Lib/README.md

 ### Other

-If not using Boost, you need to manually define OEL_NO_BOOST for some older compilers.
+If not using Boost, you need to manually define OEL_NO_BOOST for some old compilers (GCC 4 and Visual Studio 2015).

 To use dense matrixes, quaternions, etc. from the Eigen library efficiently in dynarray: include `optimize_ext/eigen_dense.h`